storiesjs/stories/packages/core/src/components/row/readme.md

-# str-row
+# Row

-The str-row is a horizontal component of the grid system look after the columns are positioned properly.
+The Row (str-row) is a horizontal component of the grid system look after the columns are positioned properly.

 <!-- Auto Generated Below -->